YaduAhuja/Code-Builder/README.md

 * Run code file of current active Text Editor
 * Run code file With IO File Support
-* Select Languages at which the Extension will Run
+* Select Languages at which the Extension will show Run Button

 ## Usages